googleworkspace/google-chat-samples/README.md

     [card-formatted](https://developers.google.com/hangouts/chat/concepts/cards)
     response.
 This sample is an HTTP endpoint bot built upon [Google App Engine](https://cloud.google.com/appengine/).
+  - **Vote bot**: This bot demonstrates updating interactive cards by providing a platform whereby users can vote on topics, such as who can do lunch today, who wants to play ball at lunch, etc. Samples feature images or be text-only.

 For additional details about how to set up and run each sample, consult the README file included with the sample.